microsoft/vscode-python/uitests/README.md

 -   These are a set of UI tests for the Python Extension in VSC.
 -   The UI is driven using the [selenium webdriver](https://selenium-python.readthedocs.io/).
--   [BDD](https://docs.cucumber.io/bdd/overview/) is used to create the , and executed using [Behave](https://behave.readthedocs.io/en/latest/).
+-   [BDD](https://docs.cucumber.io/bdd/overview/) is used to create the tests, and executed using [Behave](https://behave.readthedocs.io/en/latest/).

 ## How does it work?